 The goal of the Urban Approved standard is to be the starting point when selecting plants for difficult sites in built-up areas.
 Decisions regarding the Urban Approved title are made conservatively, and we will not grant the title to a plant that has not been adequately tested.

-Urban Approved is a new standard developed by Johnson’s Nursery to highlight trees, shrubs, evergreens, and perennials that are reliable performers in the toughest urban environments.
+Urban Approved is our standard to highlight trees, shrubs, evergreens, and perennials that are reliable performers in the toughest urban environments.
 These plants have been evaluated by our staff to succeed in areas where other plants may struggle or fail.
 To be designated as Urban Approved, plants must meet the following standards:

 Here are examples of plants we typically recommend as Urban Approved: Yes.